JunMa11/MICCAI-Reproducibility-Checklist/README.md

 You can download trained models here:

-- [My awesome model](https://drive.google.com/mymodel.pth) trained on with the above dataset and code.
+- [My awesome model](https://drive.google.com/mymodel.pth) trained on the above dataset with the above code.

 >📋  Give a link to where/how the trained models can be downloaded.